Deadly clashes in Syria are precisely what new leaders sought to avert

 The exact scale of the killings is difficult to verify.
 Videos circulated of what appeared to be government-aligned gunmen torturing and executing Alawite men, looting shops, and burning homes in predominantly Alawite villages.
 Older images of Syrian civil war violence also were circulated.

 A resident of the Latakia region who gave the pseudonym Ahmed for his safety, reached by WhatsApp, says he buried his uncle and aunt Monday.
-He says they were “slaughtered” by jihadists and that the killing of civilians by Syrian and foreign jihadists is ongoing.
+He says they were “slaughtered” by jihadis and that the killing of civilians by Syrian and foreign jihadis is ongoing.

 “The new Syrian administration claims that remnants of the Syrian regime are attacking it,” he says.
 “That’s true in some areas, but even in areas where there are no remnants, fires were lit and the most awful killings carried out by jihadists.”